halostatue-archive/transaction-simple/trunk/transaction-simple/Readme.txt

   y                               = -> "And you, too."

 == Thread Safety
-Threadsafe version of Transaction::Simple and Transaction::Simple::Group
+Threadsafe versions of Transaction::Simple and Transaction::Simple::Group
 exist; these are loaded from 'transaction/simple/threadsafe' and 'transaction/simple/threadsafe/group', respectively, and are represented in Ruby code as Transaction::Simple::ThreadSafe and Transaction::Simple::ThreadSafe::Group, respectively.

 == Contraindications
-While Transaction::Simple is very useful, it has some severe limitations that must be understood.
+While Transaction::Simple is very useful, it has limitations that must be understood prior to using it.
 Transaction::Simple:

 * uses Marshal.
 Thus, any object which cannot be Marshal-ed cannot use Transaction::Simple.
 In my experience, this affects singleton objects more often than any other object.
-It may be that Ruby 2.0 will solve this problem.
-* does not manage resources.
+* does not manage external resources.
 Resources external to the object and its instance variables are not managed at all.
 However, all instance variables and objects "belonging" to those instance variables are managed.
 If there are object reference counts to be handled, Transaction::Simple will probably cause problems.
 * is not thread-safe.
-In the ACID ("atomic, consistent, isolated, durable") test, Transaction::Simple provides C and D, but it is up to the user of Transaction::Simple to provide isolation.
+In the ACID ("atomic, consistent, isolated, durable") test, Transaction::Simple provides consistency and durability, but cannot itself provide isolation.
 Transactions should be considered "critical sections" in multi-threaded applications.
-Thread safety can be ensured with Transaction::Simple::ThreadSafe.
+Thread safety of the transaction acquisition and release process itself can be ensured with the thread-safe version, Transaction::Simple::ThreadSafe.
 With transaction groups, some level of atomicity is assured.
 * does not maintain Object#__id__ values on rewind or abort.
-This may change for future versions.
+This only affects complex self-referential graphs. tests/tc_broken_graph.rb demonstrates this and its mitigation with the new post-rewind hook. #_post_transaction_rewind.
+  Matz has implemented an experimental feature in Ruby 1.9 that may find its way into the released Ruby 1.9.1 and ultimately Ruby 2.0 that would obviate the need for #_post_transaction_rewind.
+Pit Capitain has also suggested a workaround that does not require changes to core Ruby, but does not work in all cases.
+A final resolution is still pending further discussion.
+* Can be a memory hog if you use many levels of transactions on many objects.

+$Id$